Dana Hill

 Dana Hill (born Dana Lynne Goetz; May 6, 1964 – July 15, 1996) was an American actress.
 She was known for playing Audrey Griswold in National Lampoon's European Vacation, and also known for her roles in Shoot the Moon and Cross Creek.
 As a voice actress, she was known for her work as Max Goof in Goof Troop.
-Hill had diabetes that affected physical growth, which meant that she often played children into adolescence and beyond.
+Hill had type one diabetes that affected physical growth, which meant that she often played children into her adolescence and beyond.

+Life and career

-Early life and health issues
+1964–1981: Early life and career

-Dana Lynne Goetz was born on May 6, 1964 in Los Angeles, California, to Theodore Arthur "Ted" Goetz, a director of commercials, and Sandy Hill.
-A diagnosis of Type I diabetes at an early age ended her athletic career; a 1982 article in People magazine reported that Hill, at age 10, had placed third nationwide in the 880-yard run and fourth in the mile run.
-A few weeks later, she collapsed on the track, which resulted in her medical diagnosis.
-The diabetes affected her growth and caused lifelong health complications.
+Dana Lynne Goetz was born on May 6, 1964, in the neighborhood of Encino in Los Angeles, California, to Theodore Arthur "Ted" Goetz, a director of commercials, and Sandy Hill.
+Excelling at swimming, basketball, and track, Hill placed third nationwide in the 880-yard run and fourth in the mile run at the age of ten.
+A few weeks later, she collapsed on the track, after which she was diagnosed with type 1 diabetes.

-Teen years
+Standing under 5 feet 2 inches (1.57 metres), the disease caused her to stop growing for two years before being detected.
+Neglecting the disease at first, Hill adapted a sugar-free diet and daily insulin shots after being hospitalized many times.
+Hill gave up athletics after her physical strength deteriorated from the diabetes.
+Inspired by Mary Tyler Moore, Hill acted in theatrical productions in Cal Prep High School in Van Nuys, and several commercials.
+Hill graduated in 1981.